anvillasoto/computer-pointer-controller/README.md

 ![04_test_head_pose_estimation_model](images/04_test_head_pose_estimation_model.gif)

 Another output is the list of Tait-Bryan angles or the output of each prediction per frame saved in the text file which is also a required input for gaze estimation model benchmark.
 You can find the said file [here](src/per_model/outputs/test_head_pose_estimation_model).

+Available precisions for this model are FP32, FP16 and FP16-INT8.

 ### Gaze Estimation Model Benchmark